-T he devices we use are powered by two things: the hardware inside them and the firmware that makes them tick.
+The devices we use are powered by two things: the hardware inside them and the firmware that makes them tick.
 The firmware embedded on a device is the software that makes the hardware work as it should.
 All devices and hardware have firmware: smartphones have firmware, tablets have firmware, routers have firmware, even our smart TVs have firmware.
 Firmware is programmed by the manufacturers of hardware components straight from the factory.
-Like any software, firmware can also be improved, bugs can be found and repaired, new features can be added.
-Whenever a manufacturer releases a new firmware for one of its devices, if you happen to own that device , you can take it and upgrade its firmware with the new version.
-But updating firmware is a treacherous job that, if not done the right way, can render your device non functional.
-Or what some would call, bad firmware updates turns functioning hardware into bricks.
-That’s why, today, we’re going to show you the best practices for updating the firmware on any device.
-If you’re careful and you do it right, the risks will be minimal.
-Let’s get started:
+If you want to learn more about what firmware is and why it's essential, this article provides additional insight: What is firmware?
+What does it do?.

-- Printed on a sticker or directly onto your device, usually on its back side.
+- Printed on a sticker or directly onto your device, usually on its backside.

-- Some devices offer a web interface, like routers, firewalls, DVRs or IP cameras.
+- Some devices offer a web interface, like routers, firewalls, DVRs, or IP cameras.
 This web interface shows their name and firmware version in one of their web administration panels.

 - Some devices that have a display, like smart TVs, show their model name and their firmware version inside their menus with settings.

-Another thing to look for is whether the manufacturer of your device also provides a dedicated software tool for writing the new firmware.
-Depending on your device, some manufacturers can also include an executable file which you can use to write the new firmware.
+If you find a firmware version that's newer than the one on your device, go ahead and download it.
+Another thing to look for is whether your device's manufacturer also provides a dedicated software tool for writing the new firmware.
+Depending on your device, some manufacturers can also include an executable file that you can use to write the new firmware.
 If that's the case for you, then you should also download this tool.

 Step 3.
 Prepare your device for the firmware update

 Now that you have the new firmware update stored on your computer and ready to be written to your device, it's time to prepare the device for this process.
-There are a few important things that you should do:
+There are a few essential things that you should do:

 - Always use a reliable power supply for your device during the firmware update process.
 If you start updating the firmware on your device and the power is cut off, your device will be bricked.
-That's why we recommend that you have an uninterruptible power supply connected to your device.
+That's why we recommend you to use an uninterruptible power supply connected to your device.
 Even if you update the firmware on your smart TV - you should plug it into your UPS.
 It's the only 100% safe way to do it.